 Not at all.
 The creators of Kapow! have thought of everything.
-You can put all your route definitions on init programs, which can be shell scripts, and pass them to the server on startup.
+You can put all your route definitions in a special script file and pass it to the server on startup.
+They call those files pow files and they have .pow extension.